wyattscarpenter/flown/readme.md

 tac.fln (prints full lines in reverse order)
 ```
-REMARK read in entire input
+# read in entire input
 10 in
 20 if eof
 25 go 100
 30 right
 40 go 10

-REMARK seek left to beginning of string
+# seek left to beginning of string
 100 left
 101 if eof
 102 go 200